Ehlmann-research-group/WISER/doc/manual/contrast-stretch.md

 This is often very helpful to bring out important details in the data.

-Before discussing how stretch may be applied, it is important to understand what the Workbench must do to display data.
+Before discussing how stretch may be applied, it is important to understand what WISER must do to display data.
 The band data being displayed may be of many different data types; floating point or integer data, of various bit widths (e.g. 8, 16, 32 or 64 bits).
 Therefore, the data itself may cover many different ranges of values.
 The Workbench must map each band's values to an integer color value in the range [0, 255].
 If the Workbench is showing image data in RGB mode, this must occur for each color channel; if the Workbench is